DanielPrzewozny/DanceSchoolApp/README.md

 # DanceSchoolApp
-UI for this application is here: https://github.com/DanielPrzewozny/DanceSchoolApp-UI (work in progress)
+UI for this application: https://github.com/DanielPrzewozny/DanceSchoolApp-UI

-## 1. Jenkins
-## 2. RabbitMQ
+## 1. RabbitMQ
 > work in progress
 - Status of lesson
 - Student status